What You Don’t Know About Beeswax Processing, But Really Ought To

 Most bee keepers filter their beeswax simply by using heat and gravity.
 I try to support those bee keepers, because I think that’s the most natural way to filter.
 If I have to filter my own, I do so using a double boiler and a fine mesh filter similar to this one:

 Not an easy or perfect process.
-I first leave it in hot water in my crock-pot overnight, and sometimes I still have to re-melt the beeswax in the morning in hot water to filter out the rest of the propolis.
+I first leave it in hot water in a designated beeswax double boiler overnight, and sometimes I still have to re-melt the beeswax in the morning in hot water to filter out the rest of the propolis.
 But I feel good knowing I’m not adding any toxic chemicals or using any toxic processing aids.

 But let’s talk about beeswax used for cosmetics, such as many lotions.
 In order to keep the final product consistent, the beeswax has to be purified in some way, and often times it is done so by the process of bleaching.
 Bleaching sounds innocent enough?
 Not so.